LINUXADDICT/casperjs-facebook/README.md

  To Run it
  =========

-Use this command on the console: casperjs casperjs-facebook.js  --username=YOUREMAIL --pass=YOURPASSWORD
+Use this command on the console:

+casperjs casperjs-facebook.js  --username=YOURUSERNAME --pass=YOURPASSWORD